 What is therapy

-Counsellors and psychotherapists help people to talk about their feelings, think about their choices or their behaviour, and make positive changes in their lives.
+Counsellors and psychotherapists like myself, help people to talk about their feelings, think about their choices or their behaviour, and make positive changes in their lives.

 Why do people have therapy?

 People seek counselling to help them resolve emotional, psychological and relationship issues.
 They may be experiencing difficult and distressing events in their lives, such as bereavement, divorce, health issues or job concerns.
 Or they may have more general underlying feelings of anxiety or dissatisfaction with life.